tarwn/lessthandot-hugo/blogs/content/posts/2013-03-29-messing-with-your-friendly-dba.md

 SELECT * FROM HugeTable
 ```

 Call your DBA to stop by and then ask him if he deleted all 3 billion rows from this table?
 Look at his face..let him run `sp_spaceused 'HugeTable'`.
-Once the panic sets in tell him he has be pranked&#8230;&#8230;.
+Once the panic sets in tell him he has be pranked…….

-Of course there is a chance that all your permissions will be taken away&#8230;..
+Of course there is a chance that all your permissions will be taken away…..